According to AAA, more than half of American families will take a road trip this year.

 Fotospot focuses on helping you find Insta-worthy destinations, all by using your location.

-Roll your eyes all you want, but I bet you’ll find somewhere fun you want to go, even if you aren’t going to Instagram it.
+Roll your eyes all you want, but I bet you’ll find somewhere fun you want to go, even if you aren’t going to capture it for Instagram

-But, if you love Instagram like I do, keep an eye on Fotospot on your next road trip for fun, spontaneous spots to pull off the road for a snap or 2.
+But, if you love Instagram, keep an eye on Fotospot on your next road trip for fun and picture-worthy pit spots.

 Yes, people tend to write online reviews more so when they experience a problem.

-However, I find that the reviews on these 2 apps are well-balanced, so you can count on them to gauge whether the stop is worth it or not.
+However, I find that the reviews on these 2 apps are well-balanced, so you can count on them to gauge whether a stop is worth it.

 Lastly, yes, I really do recommend having both apps.

-Yelp is best for restaurant, bar, and local business reviews, while TripAdvisor is best for reviews on tourist spots and attractions.
+Yelp is best for restaurant, bar, and local business reviews, while TripAdvisor is best for reviews on tourist spots.

 It’s not a road trip unless there are good tunes.

-But doesn’t it suck when the reception keeps going in and out while you’re trying to sing it out to Bruno Mars?
-Or when you’re driving through somewhere that doesn’t have a single station that plays your favorite type of music?
+Doesn’t it suck when the radio reception keeps going in and out while you’re trying to sing it out to Lizzo?
+Or when you’re driving through somewhere that doesn’t have a single radio station that plays your favorite type of music?

 That’s where the Spotify app comes in handy.